Building bridges between open museum content and digital learning in public schools

 I can’t tell you how excited this makes me feel.
 Inspired by Michael Edson’s advice to ‘Think Big, Start Small, Move fast’, we have managed to advance from releasing just 160 high resolution images into the Public Domain — to test the waters — to articulating a new, open policy for our Public Domain images that is in the process of being implemented.
 After years of internal discussions, research, pilot projects, and scrutiny of results, we have come to a mutual understanding that our digitised collections should be where they belong; in the hands of the public.
 Today, we have a director who promotes ‘promiscuous sharing’ as a virtue, and speaks with conviction of being an ‘unbounded’ museum.

-”With our digitised collections, we can support people in being reflective, creative human beings.
-But the precondition is that cultural heritage is common property, and that each and every one of us can use it for exactly what we dream of (…) Our role is still more to facilitate public use of cultural heritage for learning, creativity, and innovation.
-Today, learning happens in reciprocity.
-We are all a part of the Web.
-We educate each other.”
-Mikkel Bogh, director of SMK — blogpost in Danish only
+”With our digitised collection we can help educate and enlighten people, supporting them in their endeavours to become reflecting, creative individuals.
+But in order for this to happen our cultural heritage must belong to everyone, and each of us must be free to use it in exactly the ways we need and dream of (…) Our role is still more to facilitate public use of cultural heritage for learning, creativity, and innovation.
+Today, the museum as a place of enlightenment is based on interaction.
+We are all part of this web.
+We enlighten each other.”
+Mikkel Bogh, director of SMK

 This open attitude to our collections and societal role has not come about in a snap.
 As described in detail in “This belongs to you” — my own contribution to the anthology Sharing is Caring.
 Openness and sharing in the cultural heritage sector — it has taken several years to make the decision to change our image policy, and even after passing this milestone we still have a long way to go.